Synctest-hub/add-and-delete-rows-and-columns-at-runtime-in-maui-datagrid/README.md

 # Add and Delete Rows and Columns at runtime in MAUI DataGrid
-In.NET [MAUI DataGrid](https://www.syncfusion.com/maui-controls/maui-datagrid) (SfDataGrid),allows you to manage rows and columns dynamically at runtime through its integration with the [INotifyCollectionChanged](https://learn.microsoft.com/en-us/dotnet/api/system.componentmodel.inotifypropertychanged?view=net-7.0) interface.
+In.NET [MAUI DataGrid](https://www.syncfusion.com/maui-controls/maui-datagrid) (SfDataGrid) allows you to manage rows and columns dynamically at runtime through its integration with the [INotifyCollectionChanged](https://learn.microsoft.com/en-us/dotnet/api/system.componentmodel.inotifypropertychanged?view=net-7.0) interface.
 When you set the [ItemsSource](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.DataGrid.SfDataGrid.html#Syncfusion_Maui_DataGrid_SfDataGrid_ItemsSource) of the grid to a collection that implements this interface, such as an `ObservableCollection`, the SfDataGrid will automatically refresh its view whenever you add or remove rows or columns.

 Refer the below code example for adding and removing Rows and Columns in SfDataGrid.
 ## C#